The Old Spaghetti Factory: Decor and locations

 Many of the chain's restaurants are located inside renovated warehouses, train stations, and historic locations.
 The restaurant decor traditionally features antiques, including chandeliers, brass headboards, and footboards as bench backs for booths.
 Each restaurant's most prominent feature is a streetcar in the middle of the restaurant with seating inside.

-The U.S. restaurants are owned by OSF International, based in Portland, Oregon, while the Canadian restaurants are owned by The Old Spaghetti Factory Canada Ltd. The Canadian chain has 15 Old Spaghetti Factories in British Columbia, Alberta, Manitoba, Ontario, and Saskatchewan.

 The number of U.S. restaurants has fluctuated over the years.
 As of 1993, the U.S. chain had 30 restaurants in the United States and nine in Japan.
-In 2003, the U.S. company alone had 45 restaurants, in 14 states and Japan.
-The number of U.S. locations currently stands at 43, in Arizona, California, Colorado, Hawaii, Indiana, Kentucky, Minnesota, Missouri, Ohio, Oklahoma, Oregon, Utah and Washington.
+In 2003, the U.S. company had 45 restaurants, in 14 states and Japan.
+In 2024, the number of U.S. locations stood at 43, in Arizona, California, Colorado, Hawaii, Indiana, Kentucky, Missouri, Ohio, Oklahoma, Oregon, Utah and Washington.
 The Old Spaghetti Factory (OSF) Japan locations were in Nagoya (closed 2013), Kobe and Kawagoe, Saitama (closed 2009).
 The downtown Seattle location, which opened in 1970 and was the second in the chain's history, closed in December 2016 due to the sale of the building.
 The brick and timbers from the Seattle location were reclaimed in a new building constructed on the site in 2025, as well as other preservation efforts made "in a nod" to the Spaghetti Factory.

 The OSF location in Nashville, Tennessee, which was located in the city's popular Lower Broadway entertainment district, was destroyed in the 2020 Christmas Day bombing along Second Avenue.
 The landlord of the property subsequently terminated the restaurant's lease early, despite Old Spaghetti Factory announcing its intent to rebuild the structure and reopen the restaurant.